jillemmerzaal/UPLIFT_BC/MovQual/README.md

 <h2> How to use the code </h2>

 <h3> Instalation </h3>
+For those who don't know how to code.

 Download the code from this GitHub page and put in in a folder that is ealiy accesible from your matlab directory.